DeepLabCut/DeepLabCut/benchmark/coco/README.md

 updated project (or run a new experiment), or you can create a default one for a given model architecture using `make_config.py`.

+This creates a configuration file for single-animal pose estimation as a default, but you can create multi-animal projects by passing the command-line argument `--multi_animal`.

 This will create a `train` and a `test` folder in the `output` folder that you've specified.
 The configuration file will be saved in the `train` folder, and an `inference_cfg.yaml` file will be created in the `test` folder, which contains